awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    + **Kubernetes 1\.12:** `1.2.2`
    + **Kubernetes 1\.11:** `1.1.3`

-   If your current `coredns` version doesn't match the recommendation for your cluster version, update the `coredns` deployment to use the recommended image\.
+   If your current `coredns` version doesn't match the recommendation for your cluster version, update the `coredns` deployment to use your cluster's Region and the recommended image\.

    ```
    kubectl set image --namespace kube-system deployment.apps/coredns \